What Is A Trapped Nerve?

 In rare circumstances there is a need to attend A&E as an emergency.
 If one experiences new onset of any of the following symptoms- one should attend A&E as an emergency:

-• Numbness in and around your back passage or buttocks
+- Numbness in and around your back passage, buttocks or genital areas.

 Luckily these symptoms are extremely rare.